-We’re witnessing the inception of an investment asset class and a potential game-changer: Qualified Opportunity Zones.
+We’re witnessing the inception of an investment asset class and a potential game-changer: Qualified Opportunity Zone Funds.
 An innovative economic development program that’s structured to simultaneously benefit struggling U.S. communities, developers, issuers, — and the nation at large.

 From 1990 to 2000, the U.S. economy added 20.6 million jobs, broadly distributed across the country.
 But since the Great Recession, the benefits of economic growth have been anything but equitable.
 Nearly three-quarters of all new job creation between 2010 and 2016 has taken place in a handful of metro areas.
 The businesses and individuals who have benefited from this robust economic growth are now sitting on $6 trillion in unrealized capital gains.

 In the bottom two-fifths of the nation’s zip codes, where 1 in 3 Americans live, the situation is considerably bleaker.
 Instead of gaining jobs, these areas lost 2.3 million of them between 2000 and 2015.
 The lion’s share of those losses (2.2 million) suffered in the bottom quintile.
 The distress in these communities goes deep — measurable not only in vanishing employment and capital flight, but also in key indices of well-being such as education, public health, addiction rates and mortality.